Grodondo/AI-Coding-Tutor-IDE-Plugin/frontend/extension/README.md

 - **Code Explanations**: Select any snippet and get it explained in detail
 - **Code Optimization**: Get suggestions to improve your code's performance and readability
 - **Progress Tracking**: View your interaction history and build your knowledge
+- **Export Chat History**: Save your learning sessions as Markdown notes for future reference
+- **Connection Status**: Visual indicator shows when you're connected to the backend service

 ## Learning Levels